pi-ra/beesy-issue-tracker/docs/integration/GOOGLE_DRIVE.md

 1. Uploads will go to the **same Google Drive account** used during **purchase**.

-2. Clicking the Google Drive icon triggers authentication.
+2. Clicking the Google Drive icon triggers authorization.

    > 👉 Ensure you **Select all** to upload and manage files.